Multifunction, Fanned & Conventional Ovens

 As well as providing a statement centrepiece within your kitchen, the best range cookers offer so much more in terms of flexibility and cooking capacity.

-The electric oven was invented in the late 19th century and became popular in the UK in the 1920’s and 1930’s when companies such as Belling began to see opportunities for a significant cooking change.
-There is the same principle today, with elements placed at the top and bottom of the oven cavity, inducing a natural convection which makes the oven hotter at the top than at the bottom.
+The electric oven was invented in the late 19th century and became popular in the UK in the 1920's and 1930's when companies such as Belling began to see opportunities for a significant cooking change.
+There is the same principle today, with elements placed at the top and bottom of the cavity, inducing a natural convection which makes the oven hotter at the top rather than the bottom.

 Conventional ovens do not have a fan to circulate the hot air, so where you place your food within the oven is key for the best results, with dishes often requiring rotation.
 The classic roast dinner could be cooked with the meat in the middle of the oven, potatoes at the top for maximum heat and crispiness and dessert can be heated up at a more gentle temperature at the bottom of the oven.